morganmicah200/sp500-analytics/README.md

 # S&P 500 Market Analytics Pipeline

-I built this project to strengthen my skills in data engineering and explore how Federal Reserve economic decisions actually affect stock market performance.
+I built this project to strengthen my skills in data engineering and explore how the Federal Reserve's economic decisions actually affect stock market performance.
 The idea was simple — pull real financial data, store it properly, and see what the numbers say.
 The results were pretty eye opening.

 ## What It Does
 This is a full ETL pipeline that pulls real S&P 500 market data and Federal Reserve economic indicators from REST APIs, loads them into a MySQL database, and runs analysis to find trends and correlations between market performance and economic conditions.
 The whole thing runs with a single command.